Table of Contents

 - Lymph nodes and lymphatic vessels

 This is an important triangle in the neck anatomy in association with the thoracic outlet.
 The base of the triangle is formed by the first rib and the other two equal sides are made by the anterior and middle scalene muscles.
-Many important structures pass through the triangle.
-These include
+Many important structures pass through the triangle, as follows:

 - Subclavian artery